Are you homeless? If so, what happens next?

 What happens next?

-Once we have all this information, we can make a decision on the support we can offer you.
+Once we have all this information, we will make a decision on the support we can offer you.